amoi9/advanced-lane-finding/writeup_template.md

 I tried the pipeline in the `challenge_video.mp4`, it seems not working well when there are marks in between the lanes and shadows under differnt lighting.
 I could sanity check that the lane positions don't move too much horizontally, e.g. setting a threshold on the `offset`.

+The thresholds for sanity checks aren't tested across videos.